-&lt;sup>6 The Debtor asserts that the balance after the payment of the initial payment detailed above on the Plan Closing Date is \$2,798,977.67 and was calculated as follows: \$2,747,000, plus accumulated per diem interest since the Petition Date of \$101,977.67 (assuming a June 1 Plan Closing Date) for a total secured claim of \$2,848,977.67 less the payment of \$50,000 on the Plan Closing Date prior to any allowance of allocated attorney's fees under \$506.
+&lt;sup>10 The Debtor asserts that the balance after the payment of the initial payment detailed above on the Plan Closing Date is \$2,798,977.67 and was calculated as follows: \$2,747,000, plus accumulated per diem interest since the Petition Date of \$101,977.67 (assuming a June 1 Plan Closing Date) for a total secured claim of \$2,848,977.67 less the payment of \$50,000 on the Plan Closing Date prior to any allowance of allocated attorney's fees under §506.
+However the actual allowed amount will be a function of the Confirmation Date.
 If fees have to be determined by the Bankruptcy Court, then those portions of the Allowed Secured Claim of SAP that are not attorney's fees be the basis for the payments made from and after the Plan Closing Date and the attorney's fees determined du upon entry of an order setting such fees added into the payment stream and amortized over the balance of payments then remaining.